penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata.md

 ## classRooms

-Contains the rooms to put on the sessions.
+It contains the classrooms to organize the class units.

 `classRooms`